22FAUNO-SA-Team-1/ClassProjectDocuments/Design.md

 - *Threat ID*: 33.
     - Threat Name: Spoofing the Web Application External Entity
     - Threat Category: Spoofing
-    - Justification: Not applicable - Web Applications do not have permissions exploit in Keycloak
+    - Justification: Not applicable - Web Applications do not have permissions to exploit in Keycloak
     - Existing Mitigations: Users have permissions to access web applications.
     - Notable Gap: None

 - *Threat ID*: 34.
     - Threat Name: Elevation Using Impersonation
     - Threat Category: Elevation Of Privilege
-    - Justification: Not applicable - Keycloak's sole purpose is user authentication and authorization
+    - Justification: Not applicable - Keycloak's purpose is user authentication and authorization
     - Existing Mitigations: Only an administrator can grant privileges.
 Privilege extends from user to application.
-    - Notable Gap: Not Applicable
+    - Notable Gap: None

 - *Threat ID*: 35.
     - Threat Name: Spoofing the Keycloak Process